jesseoverright/vagrant-wp/README.md

 ## Configuring WordPress

 Vagrant-WP will automatically install the latest version of Wordpress and configure wp-config.php.
+It will create a `wordpress` user with password `wordpress` and database `wordpress`.

 ### WP Database

 Vagrant-WP will import `content.sql` from the parent directory into the database if the file exists.
-You can change the default mysql root password or wordpress database credentials by editing the variables in `provision.sh`.
+You can change the default MySQL root password (`rootpass`) or wordpress database credentials by editing the variables in `provision.sh`.

 ### wp-content